tylerwalters/overkill/README.md

 ## Board

-The board is a 8 x 10 grid with up to 3 obstacles on the board.
+The board is a 8 x 10 grid with up to 3 obstacles.

 ## Pieces